crmne/paolino.me/_drafts/turbo-frames-in-jekyll.md

 ## The part people forget: page state

-When you replace only a frame, the rest of the document does not change.
+When you replace only a frame, the rest of the document doesn't change.

-That is the point.
-It is also the problem.
+That's the point.
+It's also the problem.

-The browser does not automatically update every piece of state you used to get from a full page load.
-Your nav does not magically know which page is active.
-Your sidebar does not know which group to highlight.
+The browser doesn't automatically update every piece of state you used to get from a full page load.
+Your nav doesn't magically know which page is active.
+Your sidebar doesn't know which group to highlight.
 Your "On this page" outline still points at the old headings unless you rebuild it.
 Any copy buttons, anchors, syntax widgets, or page-specific behavior need to be initialized again.

 I use a tiny hidden state node inside the frame: